bitburner-official/bitburner-src/doc/source/advancedgameplay/hackingalgorithms.rst

     .. code-block:: javascript

         loop forever {
-            hack(target) // or grow, or weaken
+            await ns.hack(target) // or grow, or weaken }
-        }

 Now we can take the total amount of threads available and split it and allocate, for example: